computoms/computoms.github.io/_posts/2019-04-09-the-fundamental-interactions-used-in-data-storage.md

 ![Light bulbs](https://computoms.com/wp-content/uploads/2019/04/light-bulbs-918581_1920.jpg)

-## Electromagnetism
+## Physical interactions and properties of matter

 As we know, matter is composed of molecules that are in turn composed of atoms -- electrons gravitating around a small dense nucleus of protons and neutrons.
 These tiny particles have different intrinsic physical properties, such as a **mass**, an **electric charge** and a **spin**.
-These properties are very interesting to store and process information.
+Some of these properties are interesting to store and process information.

-> Define a force? => Fundamental forces (gravitational, electromagnetic and nuclear forces (weak/strong))
+To understand how we can use these physical properties, we need to understand how matter interacts.
+Specifically, we need to understand the concept of _force_.

+> A force is a representation of the physical interaction between two bodies (particles, molecules, objects); where one body is capable of giving an acceleration to the other (that is, to change its speed).

+In nature, there are only 4 fundamental forces that can explain all the interactions of our world:
+* The gravitational force
+* The electromagnetic force
+* The strong nuclear force
+* The weak nuclear force

+The two last forces relate to interactions inside sub-atomic particles and only take part in nuclear reactions.
+In this post, we'll focus on the two first fundamental forces.

 ### Weight & the gravitational force